 As most of the Yellow Track runs parallel to the airport, it was quite noisy from the planes and there was some drilling going on there too.
 However a perk to that is, closer to the summit there’s an awesome viewpoint leading out to the ocean where you can watch the planes landing and taking off.
 We sat there for about half hour, it was fun!

-Then instead of returning on the same trail, we continued on to complete a tiny bit of the Blue Track to then access half of the Red Arrow, which finished in Edge Hill just in time for lunch.
-Although the busiest trail as it’s the shortest and easiest (1.5k in total), it was really pretty with dense forest and bamboo along the way.
+Then instead of returning on the same trail, we continued on to complete a tiny bit of the Blue Track which took us onto the Red Arrow, and finished in Edge Hill just in time for lunch.
+Although the Red Arrow is the busiest trail (because it’s the shortest and easiest, 1.5k in total), it was really pretty with dense forest and bamboo along the way.

 To start: drive to the Yellow Arrow carpark in Aeroglen.
 Then walk towards the information board and take a right turn to start the Yellow trail (there’s a sign there pointing to ‘Quarry St’).
 There’s signs all over telling you where to begin and continue the trail so it’s easy to navigate.